The NVR Accreditation Module

 Train with the leading & award-winning provider of Non-Violent Resistance Training for Professionals

-The highest level of NVR qualification available in the UK!
+The highest level of NVR Practitioner qualification available in the UK!

-Our Non-Violent Resistance (NVR) Accreditation Module will provide you with the training to be a qualified NVR Practitioner Level III.
-10-week training course, commences each September, with limited availability.
+Our Non-Violent Resistance (NVR) Accreditation Module will provide you with the training to be a qualified NVR Practitioner Level 3.
+This 10-week training course has limited places available, and has sold out for the past few years – we therefore strongly recommend registering your interest as early as possible.

 Find out more in our short introduction video